BOLLIN MADISON MILLNER, JR.

 I have enjoyed taking several classes at the University of Richmond School of Continuing Education with Tom Veazey.
 Also, I have taken classes at the Studio School of Virginia Museum of Fine Arts with Regula Franz and with Monica Escamilla.
 During the pandemic I benefited from taking online courses.
 I have learned a great deal, and relish learning more each day.

-A solo show of my work, featuring 27 photographs, ran from May 13, 2022 to August 14, 2022 at the Maria V. Howard Arts Center in the Imperial Centre for Arts and Sciences in Rocky Mount, N.C.
+My first solo show was in 2022.
+It featured 27 photographs, and ran from May 13, 2022 to August 14, 2022 at the Maria V. Howard Arts Center in the Imperial Centre for Arts and Sciences in Rocky Mount, N.C.
 The exhibit was entitled, "The Hope of Something Better" and Alicyn Wiedrich was the curator.
 Many of these photographs are in the galleries and it is great that six of the photographs in the show were sold.

 I am an active member of the Photographic Society of America as well as the Camera Club of Richmond.

 I hope you enjoy the photographs on the "Gallery" links above.
 I welcome questions and comments so please use the "Contact" link above to be in touch.
 And I hope you will also check out my blog.